-- When tenders are invited following public advertisement and hard copy Contract documents are requested, these must be sent within five working days of the request being made, provided any specified fee, where applicable, has been paid. - 13.2 Documents for all tender opportunities must be made available on the council's website under the procurement webpages.
-This will include as a minimum the Invitation to Tender (ITT) document and any separate tender specification. - When tenders are invited for an OJEU Contract, the timescale given to providers to return tenders will be in accordance with the timescales as determined by the EU Public Contracts Directive.
+- 13.1 When tenders are invited following public advertisement and hard copy Contract documents are requested, these must be sent within five working days of the request being made, provided any specified fee, where applicable, has been paid. - Documents for all tender opportunities must be made available on the Council's website under the procurement webpages.
+This will include as a minimum the Invitation to Tender (ITT) document and any separate tender specification. - 13.3 When tenders are invited for an OJEU Contract, the timescale given to providers to return tenders will be in accordance with the timescales as determined by the EU Public Contracts Directive.
 Appendix 1 sets out the current timescales. - 13.4 Reasonable requests for further information relating to the Contract documents will be granted provided the request enables the Council to supply the information not less than six days (or four days in cases of emergency) before the date specified for receipt of completed tenders.
-Any responses given must be circulated to all potential Providers. - 13.5 Where a potential Provider considers that an enquiry or response will relate to commercially confidential information relevant only to itself and that it should not be circulated to other Participants, it must specify so together with reasons. - 13.6 If the relevant Head of Service, together with the Head of Legal and Democratic Services and Head of Financial Services consider that, in the interests of a fair and open competition, it cannot respond to an enquiry on a confidential basis, the relevant Head of Service will notify the potential Provider and treat the enquiry as withdrawn.
+Any responses given must be circulated to all known potential Providers and also published alongside the Contract documents on the council website. - 13.5 Where a potential Provider considers that an enquiry or response will relate to commercially confidential information relevant only to itself and that it should not be circulated to other Participants, it must specify so together with reasons. - 13.6 If the relevant Head of Service, together with the Head of Legal and Democratic Services and Head of Financial Services consider that, in the interests of a fair and open competition, it cannot respond to an enquiry on a confidential basis, the relevant Head of Service will notify the potential Provider and treat the enquiry as withdrawn.
 It will then be for the potential Provider to resubmit the enquiry without the requirement for confidentiality if it requires an answer. - 13.7 If the relevant Head of Service, together with the Head of Legal and Democratic Services and Head of Financial Services consider that the request for a confidential response is justified, then the relevant Head of Service will provide a response which is not circulated to other potential Providers. - 13.8 Every invitation to tender will state that a tender will only be considered if it is: - (a) addressed to Ribble Valley Borough Council, marked for the attention of the Head of Legal and Democratic Services, Council Offices, Church Walk, Clitheroe BB7 2RA in a plain sealed envelope or package which shall bear the word "TENDER" followed by the subject to which it relates, but shall not bear any name or mark indicating the sender;

-- (b) accompanied by an undertaking which shall become a condition of the Contract that the amount of the tender has not been calculated by agreement or arrangement with any person other than the Council and that the amount of the tender has not been communicated to any person other than the Council and will not be communicated to any person until after the closing date for the submission of tenders (except for the purposes of obtaining any bond/surety where this is a requirement of the proposed Contract). - 13.9 Tenders submitted by facsimile or electronic transmission will not be considered.
+- (b) accompanied by an undertaking which shall become a condition of the Contract that the amount of the tender has not been calculated by agreement or arrangement with any person other than the Council and that the amount of the tender has not been communicated to any person other than the Council (by way of submission of tender documentation) and will not be communicated to any person until after the closing date for the submission of tenders (except for the purposes of obtaining any bond/surety where this is a requirement of the proposed Contract). - 13.9 Tenders submitted by facsimile or electronic transmission will not be considered. - At the point of inviting tenders, the Head of Legal and Democratic Services must be informed of the closing date and time for receipt of tenders in order that necessary arrangements can be put in place for the opening of any tenders received (CPR14 and CPR15).